sirosen/globus-sdk-python/docs/authorization.rst

 an up-to-date ``Authorization`` header, and trying to handle a 401 (if that header is expired).

-You should be using :ref:`High-Level API <api>` and passing in an authorizer whenever you create a new client.
+Whenever using the :ref:`Service Clients <clients>`, you should be passing in an authorizer when you create a new client unless otherwise specified.
 The type of authorizer you will use depends very much on your application, but if you want examples you should look at the :ref:`examples section
 <examples-ref>`.